nm1ll/stat-mtl/Dataset creation - ILEA data/README.md

 "School effectiveness (zip, 0.1 mb) Examination data for school leavers in Inner London with intake achievement measures" I have formatted it to a CSV file, ILEA567.csv, which is included here

 The Slurm script "slurm_DATA_CREATION.sh" calls "DATASET_CREATION.R" in order to run it in parallel.
 The parallelizable arguments are split number (contained in the Slurm script) and lambda (contained in lambdas.txt) for the mean-regularized multi-task kernel ("Learning Multiple Tasks with Kernel Methods" by Evgeniou, Michelli and Pontil (2005)).
 You may also edit "DATASET_CREATION.R" to run without parallelization; it can be done by manually specifying split and lambda values, and then running a loop over those.
-Note that "DATASET_CREATION.R" ahs a

 The seed is set to split number (set.seed(split)), making the results of the dissertation repeatable.